 Beginning in 2016, The Company increased its investment in management and sales staff and plans to grow the account sales and service team to a staff of up to ten people.
-The Company also incurred expenditures in research and development in connection with the launch of the iVideo suite of apps as detailed above.
+The Company also incurred expenditures in research and development in connection with its venture builder business as detailed above.
 These research and development expenditures have been fully expensed.
 The R&D expenses and sales staff costs contributed to the reduced profit beginning in the latter part of 2016 but have led to an increase in revenue, including revenue from new clients.

-OPERATING RESULTS FOR THE THREE MONTHS ENDED MARCH 31, 2018
+OPERATING RESULTS FOR THE SIX MONTHS ENDED JUNE 30, 2018